aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 23.10

+* Support adaptive paste operation when size of target range is different from source range
+* Support to set hyperlinks directly to a Range
+* Support to copy multiple worksheets simultaneously
+* Support to check whether one range is empty for cells data

 ## Aspose.Cells for .NET 23.9

 * Support to calculate new functions in formula: LAMBDA,LET,MAP,SCAN